crossplane/crossplane/test/e2e/README.md

 `features.Table`.
 Every `features.Table` must be passed to `environment.Test` to
 be run.

-When you pass a feature to `environment.Test` you can add arbitary labels that may be used to filter which tests are run.
+When you pass a feature to `environment.Test` you can add arbitrary labels that may be used to filter which tests are run.
 Common labels include:

 * `area`: The area of Crossplane being tested - `pkg`, `apiextensions`, etc.
 * `size`: `small` if the test completes in under a minute, otherwise `large`.

+If you add a new `area` label, be sure to add it to the matrix strategy of the e2e-tests job in the [CI GitHub workflow].
+We run E2E tests for each area of Crossplane in parallel.

 When adding a test: